LREN-CHUV/data-tracking/README.rst

     * param db_url: (optional) Database URL.
 If not defined, it looks for an Airflow configuration file.
     * param sid_by_patient: Rarely, a data set might use study IDs which are unique by patient (not for the whole study).
     E.g.: LREN data.
 In such a case, you have to enable this flag.
 This will use PatientID + StudyID as a session ID.
+    * param pid_in_vid: Rarely, a data set might mix patient IDs and visit IDs.
+E.g. : LREN data.
+In such a case, you to enable this flag.
+This will try to split PatientID into VisitID and PatientID.
     * return: return processing step ID.

 Build